 The Guidelines reflect the methodology or thought processes which underlie daily baboon management processes on the interface of the urban edge of the City of Cape Town.
 The Guidelines are not a legal document and are constantly undergoing updates according to international best practice.

 The City’s Urban Baboon Programme - as defined by the Guidelines for Baboon Management - is internationally recognised and countries such as the United Kingdom and Australia are replicating the programme’s methodology.

 Whilst the UK and Australia do not have baboons, they and many other countries around the world have expressed interest in how the City of Cape Town manages baboons using largely non-lethal deterrents.
 There is a lethal component and this is based on international best standards as it includes management of individuals and not merely classes (e.g. all adult males) of animals.

 Israel has challenges with boar and jackal in urban areas and their conservation authorities are have show great interest in adopting the Guidelines developed in Cape Town as a template for planning.
 Currently in Israel and much of Europe boars are simply killed by hunters with annual quotas.
 There is no non-lethal management.

 Countries around the world are looking to Cape Town to understand how to implement a largely non-lethal program for wildlife on the urban edge.
 Cape Town leads in South Africa, Africa and much of the world with their Urban Baboon Programme.

 Raiding and dispersing baboons

-Q: Will this new protocol result in the mass culling of baboons?
+Q: Will the protocol or guidelines result in the mass culling of baboons?

 Q: What must I do when I am being raided repeatedly by a baboon?